 5.2 Make-up days may be used if races are not completed as scheduled or if the race committee considers it unlikely that races will be completed as scheduled

 Rescheduling of abandoned races may be tabled for discussion at subsequent skippers meetings and/or via e-mail to registered racers.
 Make-up races may be scheduled to be run as a second or subsequent race on any scheduled race day provided the rescheduled subsequent race can be started no later than 1300hrs.
 Racers should be prepared to start that subsequent race.

-The race committee will make every effort to gain a consensus among racers with respect to rescheduling of an abandoned race.
-Race committee will make the final decision on whether to start that race.
+The race committee will make every effort to gain a consensus among racers with respect to the rescheduling of an abandoned race.
+The race committee will make the final decision on whether to start that race.

-5.3 Skippers’ meetings will take place in or at the Pavillion.
+5.3 Skippers’ meetings will take place in or at the Pavilion.
 Meetings will start at 09:30hrs on the day of the race unless otherwise posted.
-Warning will be signalled at 10:55 hrs and race will start at 11:00hrs unless otherwise directed at the skippers meeting by the race committee.
+A warning will be signaled at 10:55 hrs and the race will start at 11:00hrs unless otherwise directed at the skippers meeting by the race committee.